Skip to main content

 Wright County, MinnesotaLimited DataEutrophic

-Eurasian watermilfoil is established at Mary Lake, which can dampen recreational access and pressure the native plant community.
+Eurasian watermilfoil has been documented at Mary Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 Walleye are documented at Mary Lake, one of 13 fish species on record for the lake.
-Public access is available — the lake is on the Minnesota PCA public-access list.
-The lake has a partial ice record — 5 observed ice-outs, centered near Apr 4.
+A documented public access point at Mary Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+Ice-out has been recorded 5 times at Mary Lake, with a median around Apr 4.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-28.
 Grade methodology: LakeGrade methodology.